guangmean/Niello/README.md

-# Niello - Advanced Hugo Dark Theme
+# Niello - Hugo Dark Theme with Ongoing Updates

 ---

 Niello is a modern and feature-rich Hugo theme, designed to elegantly showcase your content with a sleek dark aesthetic.
-With its responsive design, Niello adapts perfectly to all screen sizes for a smooth browsing experience.
+Built with TailwindCSS for clean and scalable styling, its responsive design adapts perfectly to all screen sizes for a smooth browsing experience.
 The theme comes equipped with Google Analytics, AdSense support, Disqus comments, social sharing, and built-in search functionality, making it easy to manage and expand your online presence.

-Note: Only releases based on tags are considered stable versions.

 ---

 ## Key Features
-- **Dark Mode**: Offers a sleek dark theme for enhanced readability and visual appeal.
+- [x] Offers a sleek dark theme for enhanced readability and visual appeal.
-- **Responsive Design**: Adapts seamlessly to any screen size for a smooth browsing experience.
+- [x] Responsive Design, adapts seamlessly to any screen size for a smooth browsing experience.
-- **Multi-language Support (i18n)**: Ready for global audiences with built-in internationalization.
+- [x] Multi-language Support (i18n), ready for global audiences with built-in internationalization.
-- **Content Search**: Easily locate articles with integrated search functionality.
+- [x] Content Search, easily locate articles with integrated search functionality.
-- **Automatic Image Extraction**: Automatically pulls images from articles for a richer presentation.
+- [x] Automatic Image Extraction, automatically pulls images from articles for a richer presentation.
-- **Monetization**:
+- [x] Monetization:
-  - **Google AdSense**: Supports ads for easy site monetization.
+  - [x] Google AdSense, supports ads for easy site monetization.
-  - **Google Analytics**: Track site performance and user engagement.
+  - [x] Google Analytics, track site performance and user engagement.

-- **Enhanced Styling**:
+- [x] Enhanced Styling:
-  - **Tailwind CSS**: Powered by Tailwind for fast and flexible styling.
+  - [x] Tailwind CSS, based on Tailwind for fast and flexible styling.
-  - **Syntax Highlighting**: Provides clear code display for technical content.
+  - [x] Syntax Highlighting, provides clear code display for technical content.

-- **Organized Archives**: Displays past posts by date, making content easier to navigate.
+- [x] Organized Archives, displays past posts by date, making content easier to navigate.
-- **Ignore Some Categories**: Hide the posts that you don’t want to show.
+- [x] Ignore Some Categories, hide the posts that you don’t want to show.

 ---